-Dampwood termites like to feed on very moist wood.
+Dampwood termites like to feed on very wet, squishy wood.

-Because they need lots of moisture, dampwood termites usually live in damp, dying wood or in houses with leaking plumbing that keeps the wood wet.
+Because they need lots of moisture, dampwood termites usually live near damp, dying wood or in houses with leaking plumbing that keeps the wood wet.

 Dampwood termites do not carry disease and it’s not likely you personally will interact with them.
 If dampwood termites impact you, it’s normally because they have destroyed wood in your home or another builder.
-They don’t usually bother buildings because there is not enough water in the wood.
+They don’t usually bother family buildings because there is not enough water in the wood.

-Find more kid-friendly facts and additional dampwood termites information to share with your classroom at the official NPMA website.
+Find more dampwood termite facts for kids to share with your classroom at the official NPMA website.

 Drywood termites eat wood, wallpaper, plastics and fabric made from plants.

 Drywood termites won’t hurt you directly, but they can hurt your house.
 They can build nests and dig tunnels in buildings.
 These tunnels cause major damage because the wooden support beams can become weak and make the building lean or fall.
 It is very important if you see termites or signs of termites like piles of wood shavings to notify an adult immediately.
 Have that adult call a pest control professional.

-Teachers can find more termite facts in addition to information and advice on teaching their kids about drywood termite pest control at the official NPMA website.
+Teachers can find more drywood termite information for kids, and parents can find pest control tips, at the official NPMA website.

 Formosan termites eat wood and fabric made from plants.
 When they eat dead trees, these termites help the environment and make space for new plant life.

-Formosans live in huge underground colonies, and build mud nests inside the walls of a building.
+Formosans termites live in huge underground colonies and build mud nests inside the walls of buildings.
 They can also live in boats and buildings.

 Are you a school teacher looking for more materials to share with your kids?
 Find additional facts and information on Formosan termites at the official NPMA website.

 Subterranean termites need contact with the soil to survive.
 They live in underground colonies or in wet areas aboveground.
 Their tunnels are called “mud tubes.”
-They build tunnels to reach food and every spring, groups of reproductive termites fly off to start new colonies.
+They build tunnels to reach food and, every spring, groups of reproductive termites fly off to start new colonies.
 These termites love humidity, so if you have a problem with them in your home you may want to buy a dehumidifier.

 Subterranean termites are the most destructive kind of termite.
 They can eat a lot of wood and they can cause a lot of expensive damage to a house!
 They can destroy building foundations, wooden support beams, plastic plumbing pipes, sub-flooring, insulation … even swimming pool liners and filtration systems!
 Termites can also injure or destroy living trees and shrubs.

-Can’t find what you were looking for on PestWorld for Kids?
-Find more facts and information on subterranean termites (for kids and adults) at the official NPMA website.
+Can’t find what you’re looking for?
+Find more subterranean termite facts for kids and adults at the official NPMA website.